wsmaisys/DocuDroid/README.md

 - 💬 **Context-Aware**: Maintains conversation context for more relevant responses
 - 🚀 **Real-time Processing**: Live status updates and instant responses
 - � **Modern UI**: Clean, responsive interface with dark theme
-- ☁️ **Cloud Deployment**: Hosted on Azure Container Apps for scalability
+- ☁️ **Cloud Deployment**: Hosted on Google Cloud Run for scalability

 ## 💡 Use Cases